 Design Criteria 1.
-Measured fro minimum ceilin om finished floor level to finished ceiling level, g heights are: Achieved Minimum ceiling for apartment and in Habitable rooms 2.7m Non-habitable 2.4m For 2 storey 2.7m for main living area floor apartments 2.4m for second floor, where its area does not exceed 50% of the apartment area Attic spaces 1.8m at edge of room with a 30 degree minimum ceiling slope If located in mixed used areas 3.3m for ground and first floor to promote future flexibility of use These minimum ns do not preclude higher ceilings if desired.
-Design Guidand Ceiling height cooling and hed can accommodate use of ceiling fans for Achieved ncreases the sense of space in apartments r well-proportioned rooms Ceiling height is 2700mm to habitable rooms, min 2400mm to non-habitable and bulkheads.
-Refer to SECTIONS YES the hierarchy changes in ceilings, well-proportions smaller rooms for ceilings ceiling height. ensuring that be service rooms for the following design solutions can be used: of rooms in an apartment is defined using any heights and alternatives such as raked or or double height spaces and rooms are provided, for example, feel larger and more spacious with higher are maximised in habitable rooms by althheads do not intrude.
-The stacking of from floor to floor and coordination of on above non habitable areas, such as robes Achieved Objective 4C-3 Ceiling heights over the life of t contribute to the flexibility of building use the building.
-N/A N/A be greater than s of lower-level apartments in centres should the minimum required by the design criteria lity and conversion to non-residential uses noms within an apartment is functional, well provides a high standard of amenity Achieved.
+Measured fr minimum ceilin om finished floor level to finished ceiling level, Achieved Minimum ceiling for apartment and mixed use buildings Habitable rooms 2.7m Non-habitable 2.4m For 2 storey apartments 2.7m for main living area floor 2.4m for second floor, where its area does not exceed 50% of the apartment area Attic spaces 1.8m at edge of room with a 30 If located in mixed degree minimum ceiling slope 3.3m for ground and first floor to used areas promote future flexibility of use These minimur ns do not preclude higher ceilings if desired. ce can accommodate use of ceiling fans for at distribution.
+Achieved ncreases the sense of space in apartments or well-proportioned rooms Ceiling height is 2700mm to habitable rooms, min 2400mm to non-habitable and bulkheads.
+Refer to SECTIONS YES the hierarchy changes in ceilings, well-proporti smaller rooms ceilings ceiling height ensuring that be service rooms f the following design solutions can be used: of rooms in an apartment is defined using ing heights and alternatives such as raked or , or double height spaces ioned rooms are provided, for example, feel larger and more spacious with higher ts are maximised in habitable rooms by pulkheads do not intrude.
+The stacking of from floor to floor and coordination of ion above non habitable areas, such as robes Achieved Objective 4C-3 Ceiling heights over the life of contribute to the flexibility of building use N/A N/A be greater tha s of lower-level apartments in centres should n the minimum required by the design criteria ility and conversion to non-residential uses Objective 4D-1 The layout of r ooms within an apartment is functional, well provides a high standard of amenity Achieved.
 Refer to UNIT TYPES PLAN YES Design Criteria 1.
-Apartments o internal areas: are required to have the following minimum Achieved: 1 Bed Unit = 50.7m 2 2 Bed Unit = 70.0m 2
+Apartments internal areas: are required to have the following minimum Achieved: 1 Bed Unit = 50.7m 2 2 Bed Unit = 70.0m 2